Yiru-Jiao/-It-makes-sense-tricks-for-coding-beginners/README.md

 # the memory size now is around 12.25 GB -- still large but at least accessable
 ````

-## 3. How to save a large array of 0/False and 1/True (where the True values are sparse) with numpy?
+## 3. How to save a large boolean array (where the True values are sparse) with numpy?
-__Q.__ I have a large array of true values (the one created in question 2 and processed further), for example, of size 25000\*700\*700, which is expensive to be saved as a csv file because the required memory size (after reshaping into 2D) is soooo large and the the required time is sooooo long.
+__Q.__ I have a large boolean array (the one created in question 2 and processed further), for example, of size 25000\*700\*700, which is expensive to be saved as a csv file because the required memory (after reshaping into 2D) is soooo large and the the required time is sooooo long.

 __A.__ Save the indices of the True values (the csv file of indices occupies only 4.8 MBs in my case!)